Aliases for SLC2A1 Gene

 GeneCards Summary for SLC2A1 Gene

-SLC2A1 (Solute Carrier Family 2 (Facilitated Glucose Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC2A1 include glut1 deficiency syndrome 1 and glucose transporter type 1 deficiency syndrome.
-Among its related pathways are Disease and Pathways in cancer.
-GO annotations related to this gene include identical protein binding and protein self-association.
-An important paralog of this gene is ENSG00000251357.
+SLC2A1 (Solute Carrier Family 2 Member 1) is a Protein Coding gene.
+Diseases associated with SLC2A1 include Dystonia 9 and Glut1 Deficiency Syndrome 1.
+Among its related pathways are Central carbon metabolism in cancer and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and transmembrane transporter activity.
+An important paralog of this gene is SLC2A4.